Martinsbl/ble-workshop/README.md

 # How to use the error handler
-One more thing that is extensively used in the SDK, and something goes hand in hand with the Logger Module, is the [Error Module](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v15.0.0/lib_error.html?cp=4_0_0_3_13).
-Throughout the entire SDK you will see that functions return error codes and that these error codes can be checked with the macro: ``APP_ERROR_CHECK(error code)``.
+One more thing that is extensively used in the SDK, and something that goes hand in hand with the Logger Module, is the [Error Module](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v15.0.0/lib_error.html?cp=4_0_0_3_13).
+Throughout the entire SDK you will see functions returning error codes and that these error codes can be checked with the macro: ``APP_ERROR_CHECK(error code)``.
 1. So try to add this code after the logging messages: ``APP_ERROR_CHECK(1234)``.

     ````c